-The election to exclude gain does not apply separately to you and your spouse.
+The election to exclude gain applies to both you and your spouse.
 If you elect to exclude gain during marriage and later divorce, neither of you can make the election again.

 Postponing Gain

 If you buy or build another main home and move into it within the replacement period (defined on page 1), you must postpone all or part of the gain in most cases.
 The amount of gain postponed is shown on line 22.